From the magical foothills of Oaxaca

 Roasting

-Once the agaves have been harvested, we start a fire with pinewood logs in the ground, cover it with stones, and carefully pile on the agaves.
-This process adds a distinct note of cooked agave into Rosaluna and takes up to five days.
+Once the agaves have been harvested, we start a fire with oak wood logs in the ground, cover it with stones, and carefully pile on the agaves.
+We then cover the agaves with stones and bagaso (spent agave fiber).
+This process takes up to five days and adds a distinct note of cooked agave into Rosaluna

 -